 With 2021 rapidly coming to a close, it’s time to look forward to the future of cybersecurity in 2022.
 What challenges will next year bring, and how can the cybersecurity industry meet them head-on?
-This article will discuss the biggest challenges facing cybersecurity in 2022 and how the industry may deal with them.
+This article will discuss cybersecurity’s biggest challenges in 2022 and how the industry may deal with them.

 The Greatest Challenges Facing Cybersecurity in 2022

 There are several issues facing cybersecurity in 2022.
 Below, we’ve revealed and discussed the problems in detail.

 The most present threat facing cybersecurity in 2022 is ransomware.
 In 2020, ransomware attacks increased by 600%, partially due to the COVID-19 pandemic.
 Despite this considerable growth, ransomware attacks grew again in the first six months of 2021 by 151%.
 This exponential rise in ransomware has included some of the most significant attacks in history, including the attack on The Colonial Pipeline.
 These attacks have become so common and severe that the FBI has found more than 100 strains of ransomware on the internet.

 If this trend continues, ransomware will become so common that it affects almost every business and human.
 Even thru the second half of 2021, ransomware attacks have continued to grow to record highs each month.
 The most significant danger of continued ransomware attacks is to national security.
 The most prominent target for ransomware has become government departments.

 Hackers are constantly creating new forms of ransomware.
 Defending against these attacks is incredibly difficult.

 One of the challenges facing cybersecurity in 2022 is data breaches.
 Hackers often target data when they breach a system or database.
 These hackers either have a financial motive or conduct espionage against a foreign country.
 In the first half of 2021 alone, data breaches exposed over 18 billion records, more than double the planet’s population.